 Powering the Future: Advancing Green Data Centers in Indonesia

 February 28, 2026Indonesia’s digital economy is expanding rapidly, driven by advances in artificial intelligence (AI) and rising demand for digital infrastructure.
 The World Bank projects that Indonesia’s data center capacity will grow by 16.8 percent annually through 2029, reaching 1.41 gigawatts (GW).
-While this growth strengthens Indonesia’s digital transformation, it also significantly increases electricity consumption, highlighting the urgency of developing energy-efficient and low-carbon data centers.
+While this expansion will accelerate Indonesia’s digital transformation, it will also significantly increase electricity consumption, underscoring the need to develop energy-efficient and low-carbon data centers.

-Despite having Southeast Asia’s largest digital economy—valued at around US$90 billion in 2024—Indonesia’s data center capacity remains relatively small at approximately 456 MW, lagging behind Singapore (1.4 GW) and Malaysia (1.3 GW).
-Stronger regulatory clarity, investor incentives, and sustainability frameworks in these countries have attracted hyperscale investments, while Indonesia’s data center readiness remains comparatively limited.
+Despite having Southeast Asia’s largest digital economy, valued at around US$90 billion in 2024, Indonesia’s data center capacity remains relatively modest at approximately 456 MW, well behind Singapore (1.4 GW) and Malaysia (1.3 GW).
+Clear regulatory frameworks, stronger investment incentives, and established sustainability policies in these countries have attracted hyperscale investments, while Indonesia’s data center ecosystem remains comparatively underdeveloped.

-At present, the Renewable Energy Certificate (REC) scheme offered by PT PLN provides the most practical option for sourcing renewable electricity.
-However, many global operators prefer direct renewable energy procurement to ensure transparency and credibility.
+At the same time, access to renewable energy remains limited despite Indonesia’s vast potential — estimated at 3,686 GW — due to constraints in grid infrastructure and financing mechanisms.
+Currently, the renewable energy certificate (REC) scheme offered by PT PLN provides the most practical option for sourcing renewable electricity.
+However, many global operators prefer direct renewable energy procurement to ensure greater transparency and credibility in meeting their sustainability commitments.

 - Yose Rizal Damuri, Ardhi Wardana, Adinova Fauri